AlexandrosKyriakakis/Lessons/README.md

 ![Database for Winter exams](https://raw.githubusercontent.com/AlexandrosKyriakakis/Lessons/master/Images/With_Randomize.png)

-So we following these steps I calculated the Mean Values and the STD's.
+So following these steps I calculated the Mean Values and the STD's.

 ## Web Page